This post may contain affiliate links. Please see my disclosure.

 2. Mistakes foster responsibility and independence.

 Take this scenario, for example.
 A student forgets their homework and faces a failing grade.
 Yes, it’s devastating for the child (and perhaps even more devastating for the parent).
 In the long run, does it benefit the child more if the teacher allows the student to call home and request that the parent bring the homework OR should the teacher require the student to accept the failing grade?
 If your own child called you to bring their homework to school, would you do it?
 Here’s the dealio, friends… when children are young, the stakes are LOW.
 Your child is not going to lose his/her job by virtue of forgetting their homework.
-Their grade on an elementary report card is not going to impact their choices for college.
+Their grade on an elementary school report card is not going to affect their college choices.
 Allow children to experience natural consequences when the stakes are low so that when the stakes are high, the lesson has already been learned.
-Fostering this independence at a young age is a gift that will give for the rest of the child’s life!
+Fostering this independence at a young age is a gift that will last for the rest of the child’s life!

-3. Experiencing failure makes success more sweet!
+3. Experiencing failure makes success sweeter!

 If a child wins every single, solitary basketball game she ever plays, success is the expectation.
 That endless success loses its meaning, and hence, the intensity of the reward becomes muted.
 When students repeatedly experience loss and failure, the success that follows a boatload of hard work and dedication tastes better than a hot fudge sundae!
 No, really!
 Watch an underdog team win a championship.
 There’s nothing better (unless, of course, you’re rooting for the opposing team).